bwks/grifter/README.md

 - data_interfaces

 Interfaces are configured using the udp tunneling type.
-This will create a 'pseudo-wire' layer 1 connection between VM ports.
+This will create a 'pseudo' layer 1 connection between VM ports.

 ##### Example interface definition
 ```yaml